3DCoded/3MS/docs/instructions.md

 Set up Happy Hare firmware following [this guide](https://github.com/moggieuk/Happy-Hare/wiki/Quick-Start-3MS).

+If you're looking for a configuration, see [generator guide](generator.md).

 ## 4. Calibrating your 3MS

 After installing and configuring Happy Hare, the 3MS requires some calibrations.
 Follow [Calibration](calibration.md) to calibrate your 3MS.